-In today’s volatile automotive market, delivering a consistent, measurable, high quality customer experience globally is now key to success.
+In today’s volatile automotive market, delivering a consistent, measurable, high-quality customer experience globally is key to success.
 Product differentiation is slim and brand loyalty no longer a given.

 LEO Learning helps create strategies to achieve results, both from the manufacturing perspective and across the global retailer network where huge, emerging markets provide the biggest opportunity but often have the least developed training infrastructure.

-Recent projects have included global roll-outs of new learning infrastructures, multi-device authoring collaboration tools and process, use of Apps, AR and VR and a vast array of content from brand roll-outs, to sales, product, systems, technical, induction and customer service blended learning.
+Recent projects have included global roll-outs of new learning infrastructures, multi-device authoring collaboration tools and process, use of learning apps, AR and VR, and a vast array of content from brand roll-outs, to sales, product, systems, technical, induction, and customer service blended learning.

 As well as this, the way consumers shop for vehicles is changing.
 Customers often do extensive research online before they reach the dealership, meaning they may be more informed about the vehicle they intend to buy than the salesperson.
 Constantly evolving auto-technology means that vehicle feature-lists change rapidly, making comprehensive product knowledge training critical to ensure salespeople can keep up with consumer knowledge.